aws-solutions-library-samples/guidance-for-scalable-model-inference-and-agentic-ai-on-amazon-eks/README.md

-# Cost effective and Scalable Model Inference on AWS Graviton with Ray on EKS
+# Cost effective and Scalable Model Inference and Agentic AI on AWS Graviton with Ray on EKS

 ## Overview
 The solution implements a scalable ML inference architecture using Amazon EKS, leveraging both Graviton processors for CPU-based inference and GPU instances for accelerated inference.
 The system utilizes Ray Serve for model serving, deployed as containerized workloads within a Kubernetes environment.